We are not afraid to stand up for you

 What About Future Jobs?

-Georgia employers run background checks.
+Many Georgia employers run background checks.
 Some check every applicant.
 Others do not, but many do.
 And DUI convictions do not disappear.
-Georgia does not allow expungement in these cases.
-If the case ends in a guilty plea or verdict, it stays visible.

-Here is where it matters most:
+Here is where a conviction matters most:

 • Public sector jobs, including local government and schools